btemplep/authzee/README.md

 ### Resource Actions

-Resource actions are used to enumerate operations that can be performed on a resources.
+Resource actions are used to enumerate operations that can be performed on a resource type.
-You can define resource actions as enums that are based on `authzee.ResourceAction`.
+You define resource actions as enums that are based on `authzee.ResourceAction`.
 Each resource type must have it's own set of resource actions.

 ```python